nakamura196/iiif-tei/README.md

 # iiif-tei-js

 This is a JavaScript library for working with TEI documents in IIIF contexts.
-It is designed to work with the [IIIF Presentation API](https://iiif.io/api/presentation/3.0/) and the [IIIF Search API](https://iiif.io/api/search/1.0/).
+It is designed to work with the [IIIF Curation API](http://codh.rois.ac.jp/iiif/curation/).

 ## Installation